hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 We say that *P1* happens-before *P2* and write *P1 -> P2* if
 the receive of *P1* happens-before the send of *P2*.

-**If for a routing graph of a lane there are two paths *P1* and *P2* that share a PE `(x, y)` and *P1* and P2 are not ordered by happens-before, then the behavior is undefined.**
+**If for a routing graph of a channel there are two paths *P1* and *P2* that share a PE `(x, y)` and *P1* and P2 are not ordered by happens-before, then the behavior is undefined.**

 This is because the two messages may interfere with each other and the order in which they are processed may become nondeterministic.
-Recall that sending onto the same channel [must be synchronized using completions to avoid data races](#streaming-data-with-send).
-Hence, sending through the same channel multiple times in the same phases is ok as long as the sends (and receives) are correctly synchronized.
+Recall that sending onto the same stream [must be synchronized using completions to avoid data races](#streaming-data-with-send).
+Hence, sending through the same stream multiple times in the same phases is ok as long as the sends (and receives) are correctly synchronized.

 Keep in mind that PEs transition between phases asynchronously, that is, a PE may advance to the next phase before another PE has completed the current phase.
-We exploit here implicitly that routers back-pressure when they receive data from a lane on which they are not configured to receive.
+We exploit here implicitly that routers back-pressure when they receive data from a channel on which they are not configured to receive.
 [A Note regarding potential extensions]
-The current definition is tailored to the case where all channels are point-to-point paths.
+The current definition is tailored to the case where all streams are point-to-point paths.
 If multicasting is used, the correctness conditions become more challenging to specify.